 System performance standards and operating procedures are dealt with by IALA and IEC produces receiver specifications.
 A lead-time of several years must be allowed for the regulatory process if any substantial change is planned to the existing system.

 Future standards for DGNSS should be considered in the context of position-fixing requirements for e-Navigation.
-DGNSS is likely to be an essential part of the WWRNP being developed by IALA.
+DGNSS is an essential part of the IALA WWRNP.

 These matters should be considered in parallel with the recapitalisation of the system, but it is important to note that as long as international standards are met, the exact method of implementation remains a decision for the individual administration.